 Experimental Apparatus

 The animals were placed in individual, adjacent cages (0.7 x 2.2 x 1.5 m) for the duration of the experiment.
 As there were six cages in total the experiment was carried out in batches of six bats at a time, and each individual progressed through the experiment independently of all the others.
 Each cage had an operant wall with two electronic reward-dispensing devices spaced approximately 30 cm apart, hereafter referred to as ‘flowers’ (figure 1).
-Each flower had a circular head and a door controlled by a linear-actuator motor that could move up and down.
-Just inside the head of the flowers was an infra-red light barrier, and at the back of the flower was a Teflon tube that supplied the nectar to the flower(figure 2).
+Each flower had a circular head and a door controlled by a linear-actuator motor that could move up and down. inside the head of the flowers was an infra-red light barrier, and at the back of the flower was a Teflon tube that supplied the nectar to the flower(figure 2).
 Each Teflon tube was connected to a short piece of soft peroxide-silicone tube that ran through a pinch-valve.

 Figure 1: Photograph of operant wall